The Quantum Variance of the Modular Surface: Introduction

 \end{theorem} We call $Q$ the quantum variance.
 The proof of Theorem 1 proceeds by proving the existence of the limit which comes with an explicit but formidable expression for $Q$ see (34) of section 2.
 It involves infinite sums over arithmetic-geometric terms (twisted Kloosterman sums) and it appears very difficult to read any properties of $Q$ directly from (34).
 For example even that $Q$ is not identically zero (which is the case so that the exponent of $T$ in the theorem is the correct one) is not clear.
 Using some apriori invariance properties of $Q$ as well as some others that are derived from special cases of general versions of the daunting expression (34) allows us to eventually diagonalize $Q$.

 In order to describe the result we need some more notation.
-The fluctuations of an observable $\psi\in C_0(\Gamma\backslash G)$ under the classical motion $\mathcal{G}_t$ by geodesics was determined in \cite{Ra} and it asserts that for almost all $g$,
+The fluctuations of an observable $\psi\in C_0(\Gamma\backslash G)$ under the classical motion $\mathcal{G}_t$ by geodesics was determined in \cite{Ra} and \cite{c}, and it asserts that as $T$ goes to infinity,